NilutpalPaul/Hiring-Task/README.md

 }

-Create a new directory called 'api' in the root directory.
+Create a new directory called api in the root directory.

-Create a new file called 'tasks.js' inside the 'api' directory:
+Create a new file called tasks.js inside the api directory:

 const tasks = [  {    id: 1,    title: 'Task 1',    description: 'This is task 1',    dueDate: '2023-05-01',  },  {    id: 2,    title: 'Task 2',    description: 'This is task 2',    dueDate: '2023-05-02',  },  {    id: 3,    title: 'Task 3',    description: 'This is task 3',    dueDate: '2023-05-03',  },];